MA degree requirements

 The Director of Graduate Studies (DGS) will consider, in consultation with other faculty, transfer credit awards for graduate courses taken previously at Columbia.
 Students will submit the Application for Transfer Credit and relevant materials to the department’s DGS.

 All MA students are required to take eight classes and write an MA essay.
+No class other than the Proseminar may be taken Pass/Fail.
 The classes are distributed in the following manner:

 - Four classes in four of the following seven fields of French and Francophone literature and culture: Middle Ages, Renaissance, Classical, Enlightenment, Nineteenth Century, Twentieth and Twenty-first Century, Francophone.
 These classes may not be taken for R credit.